HCMID/ms-hackathon-2018/docs/registration.md

 Download:

--  a set of zipped template files we'll use in editing (TBA)
+-  a set of [zipped template files](https://github.com/HCMID/ms-hackathon-2018/blob/master/templates.zip?raw=true) we'll use in editing (temporary: to be updated)